att-innovate/netQuil/_sources/demos/superdense-coding.rst.txt

 Tutorial
 =========================================================
-We will now implement superdense coding using netQuil's framework of ref:`Agent <agent>` and ref:`Connections <connections>` to simulate sending of classical bits using a quantum network.
-The ref:`Devices <devices>` module and ref'Noise <noise>' allows you to include realistic devices with noise in your quantum network.
+We will now implement superdense coding using netQuil's framework of :ref:`Agent <agents>` and :ref:`Connections <connections>` to simulate sending of classical bits using a quantum network.
+The :ref:`Devices <devices>` module and :ref:`Noise <noise>` allows you to include realistic devices with noise in your quantum network.

 Import Dependencies
 ----------------------------------------